PLAXIS 2D + Python Scripting Tutorial 2

 6️⃣ Define Soil Materials (Hardening Soil)

-Create drained/undrained materials and set properties using setproperties().
+Create embankment and subgrade materials, then set properties using setproperties().

 # Create materials